The 7 Best Ubud Cooking Classes (Hand-Picked for 2023)

 – Black rice pudding (sticky rice with palm sugar and coconut milk)

-Check rates and availability for this Ubud cooking class here!
+Check availability for this Ubud cooking class here!

 All of these Ubud cooking classes offer fresh, delicious Balinese dishes you’ll drool over long after your class ends.